-The Question Is: How does Remote Versions and Local Versions work in Resolve 10 & 11?
+The Question Is: How do Remote Versions and Local Versions work in Resolve 10 & 11?

-After all, since the Master Session is not longer available once we’ve added footage to the Media Pool – is the Remote Version somehow hobbled or working differently than it did before?
+After all, since the Master Session is no longer available once we’ve added footage to the Media Pool – is the Remote Version somehow hobbled or working differently than it did before?